SerenaGiumentaro/Javascritp-Advanced-Project/README.md

 This is the project for the module `Javascript Advanced` from `Start2Impact University`.

-The app's target is to encorauge to reading more books, and does it using the `Open Library API`.
+The app's target is to encourage to reading more books, and does it using the `Open Library API`.

 ![desktop image](./readme-img/the-book-index-web.png)